contr4s/integral-visualization/README.md

 # integral-visualization
-lab about computation of the Riemann integral
+Lab about the Riemann integral computation